 Support for Māori Students

-At Blomfield Special School, supporting Māori students is woven into the fabric of everyday learning, ensuring they thrive in an environment that respects and promotes their culture.
-This commitment goes beyond mere acknowledgment; it actively fosters cultural connection and Māori empowerment.
+At Blomfield Special School, support for Māori students is seamlessly integrated into daily learning, creating an environment that honors their culture.
+This goes beyond recognition, actively promoting cultural connection and empowerment.

-Māori students excel here, achieving their individual education plan (IEP) goals at higher rates than non-Māori students.
-The school's strategic focus on empowering Māori learners leads to sustained educational success over time.
+Māori students achieve their individual education plan goals at impressive rates, supported by strategic empowerment initiatives.
+This focus drives sustained educational success over time.

-Staff meetings begin with karakia and waiata, reflecting a deep commitment to te ao Māori, while a designated team leader, Whaea Brooke, helps staff navigate kaupapa Māori.
+Staff meetings open with karakia and waiata, reflecting commitment to te ao Māori.
+A team leader, Whaea Brooke, guides staff in navigating kaupapa Māori with authenticity.

 Community Engagement Strategies